mitotic/graphterm/graphterm/notebooks/FillableDemo-template.py.gnb.md

 This notebook demonstrates the fillable and shareable notebook features of GraphTerm.
-Code lines ending with comment ``## ANSWER`` will be hidden when this notebook is renamed as ``name-fill.py.gnb.md`` or ``name-share.py.gnb.md``.
+Code lines ending with comment ``## ANSWER`` will be hidden when this notebook is renamed as ``name-fill.py.gnb.md`` or ``name-share.py.gnb.md`` or ``name-submit.py.gnb.md``.
 The ``-share`` suffix enables the super user to share the notebook with other users for viewing and filling synchronously.
 The ``-submit`` suffix enables asynchronous sharing.
 If a subdirectory SUBMIT is present in the same directory as a shared notebook file, other users can *submit* a filled shared notebook to this directory.

 Use *Control-Enter* to execute filled code without saving it.
 This can be repeated as needed, until the filled code yields the correct